medianeuroscience/emfd/README.md

-# The Extended Moral Foundations Dictionary (E-MFD):
+# The Extended Moral Foundations Dictionary (eMFD):
 ## Development and Applications of a Crowd-Sourced Moral Foundations Dictionary

-This folder is organized in the following manner:
+This is the official repository for all code and analyses conducted in: _The Extended Moral Foundations Dictionary (eMFD): Development and Applications of a Crowd-Sourced Moral Foundations Dictionary_

+Contents:

 1.)
-Data:
-- raw and preprocessed highlights utilized for the creation of the E-MFD
-- preprocessed, held-out (i.e., not used for content analysis or dictionary creation) news articles utilized for predicting share counts
-- preprocessed, movie scripts utilized for predicting share counts

-2.)
 Dictionaries:
 - emfd_scoring: The E-MFD for text scoring.
 - emfd_amp: The E-MFD for usage with Affect Misattribution Procedures or Lexical Decision Tasks
 - mfd2.0dic: The MFD2.0 (see https://osf.io/xakyw/)
 - mft_original: The original Moral Foundations Dictionary (see https://www.moralfoundations.org/othermaterials)

-4.)
+2.)
 Notebooks:

-- dicitonary_construction.ipynb: Code and pipeline for constructing the E-MFD
+- dicitonary_construction.ipynb: Code and pipeline for constructing the eMFD
-- dictionary_exploration.ipynb: Code for exploring the E-MFD (wordclouds)
+- dictionary_exploration.ipynb: Code for exploring the eMFD
-- dictionary_tresholding.ipynb: Code for thresholding the E-MFD
+- dictionary_tresholding.ipynb: Code for thresholding the eMFD
-- dictionary_validation.ipynb: Code for document scoring, sharing, and movie rating predictions
+- dictionary_validation.ipynb: Code for validation studies